 It is believed that the brothers Theodoros and Iosif Studitis were imprisoned in the year 797 in the fortress at the site of the White Tower, in which they wrote some tropes, including the verses of the aeneas of Saint Dimitrios, after his miraculous appearances.

-There are abundant testimonies about the appearances of Agios Dimitrios on the ramparts of the White Tower during the siege of Thessaloniki.
-This event inspired many artists who narrated with their works this miraculous appearance of the patron saint on the ramparts of the tower with the sword in hand defending Thessaloniki.
+There are abundant testimonies about Agios Dimitrios' appearances on the White Tower ramparts during the siege of Thessaloniki.
+This event inspired many artists who narrated with their works this miraculous appearance of the patron saint on the tower ramparts with the sword in hand defending Thessaloniki.

 Uses of the White Tower in the Passage of Time